 ACCOMMODATION OFFICER

 Stefan Schöpf (mcr-accomodation@cam.ac.uk)

 Hi, my name is Stefan (he/him)!
-I am a second-year Engineering PhD student doing research in multi-agent reinforcement learning.
+I am a third-year Engineering PhD student doing research in machine unlearning and LLM agents.
 I'll be the accommodation officer this year and am happy to hear from you regarding any (accommodation) ideas to improve life at Clare.
 Feel free to reach out anytime!